Diabetes care in Virginia

 Diabetes Education Center at Reston Hospital Center

-Our Diabetes Education Center was founded in 1992 and is accredited by the American Diabetes Association for the quality of its educational services.
+The Diabetes Education Center at Reston Hospital Center was founded in 1992 and is accredited by the American Diabetes Association for the quality of its educational services.
 We follow the National Standards for Diabetes Education.
 Our goal is to provide you with the knowledge and tools necessary for diabetes prevention or management.

 Support persons 18 years old and older are invited to learn along with you.